andrepxx/pure-knob/README.md

 - `angleOffset`: Offset in radians, relative to the positive x-axis.
 - `colorBG`: Color of the knob track.
 - `colorFG`: Color of the knob gauge / indicator.
+- `colorLabel`: Color of the (optional) label.
 - `fnStringToValue`: Function turning a string into a (numeric) value.
 (Check the "custom formatting" section below for more information.)
 - `fnValueToString`: Function turning a (numeric) value into a string.
 (Check the "custom formatting" section below for more information.)
+- `label`: A label (string) displayed at the bottom of the knob, a track radius length away from the center.
+Set to null to not print any label.
 - `needle`: Boolean indicating whether we should use a simple marker / needle instead of a filling gauge to indicate value along the knob's track.
 - `readonly`: Boolean indicating whether the value of the knob is write-protected and thus not editable by the user.
 Useful for displaying values without allowing them to get edited.
 - `textScale`: Linear scaling factor for increasing / decreasing the font size. (`1.0` is default font size.)